STEP INTO A WORLD SHAPED BY THE SEA, STORIES, AND CENTURIES OF EXCHANGE

 As Saudi Arabia’s first Minister of Culture, His Highness Prince Badr bin Farhan Al Saud has played a pivotal role in shaping the Kingdom’s cultural renaissance.
 A champion of heritage preservation and creative innovation, his leadership laid the foundation for the Red Sea Museum.
 His vision continues to inspire a deeper connection to the sea, history, and national identity—bridging the past with a bold cultural future.

-From sunken ships to sailor’s journals, our collection holds the hidden wonders of the Red Sea.
-Explore relics, crafts, ceremonial objects, textiles, and personal belongings that speak of a life shaped by wat
+From sunken ships to sailors' journals, our collection holds the hidden wonders of the Red Sea.
+Explore relics, crafts, ceremonial objects, textiles, and personal belongings that speak of a life shaped by water.

 IA 2021.18